Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Preliminaries

-The incomplete graph generated by relaxing a graph $\agraph$ has distance zero to the graph, since $\agraph$ is one of its completions: \begin{lemma} For every graph $\agraph \in \frH_{V, \ifeatmap}$ and every set $E_p$ of pairs of nodes, $\agraph$ is a completion of its relaxation with respect to $E_p$, and hence $\dist{\incgraph_{\agraph, E_p}, \agraph} = 0$. \end{lemma}
+The incomplete graph generated by relaxing a graph $\agraph$ has distance zero to the graph, since $\agraph$ is one of its completions: \begin{lemma} For every graph $\agraph \in \frG_{V, \ifeatmap}$ and every set $E_p$ of pairs of nodes, $\agraph$ is a completion of its relaxation with respect to $E_p$, and hence $\dist{\incgraph_{\agraph, E_p}, \agraph} = 0$. \end{lemma}

-\subsection{Graph Neural Networks}
+\subsubsection{Graph Neural Networks}

 Graph neural networks are neural network architectures that can be used for a variety of machine learning tasks, including node-level classification: in this context, they take a featured graph as input and output predictions for each node.
 We focus on \emph{message-passing neural networks}~\cite{GilmerSRVD17, HamiltonYL17}, which are architectures with a fixed number of layers.
-Following the literature on robustness of GNNs \cite{HojnyZCM24}, we use a variation that involves directed graphs, with aggregation over incoming nodes.
-We discuss modifications for undirected graphs and for graph-level classification in the appendix.
+Following the literature on robustness of GNNs~\cite{HojnyZCM24}, we use a variation that involves directed graphs, with aggregation over incoming nodes.
+We discuss modifications for graph-level classification and for undirected graphs in Appendix~\ref{app:graphvariant} and \ref{app:undirected}.

-At each layer, the network produces a new feature vector for each node, aggregating the previous-layer features from its incoming neighbors and applying a feedforward neural networks to the node's own previous-layer features.
+Intuitively, at each layer, a GNN produces a new feature vector for each node, aggregating the previous-layer features from its incoming neighbors and applying a feedforward neural networks to the node's own previous-layer features.

 \begin{definition}[Graph neural network] An $L$-layer \emph{graph neural network} $\cA$ consists of a sequence of dimensions $\gnndim{0}, \gnndim{1}, \ldots, \gnndim{L} \in \bbN^+$, an aggregation function $\aggr \in \set{\summ, \maxx, \mean}$, and, for each $1 \le \ell \le L$, learnable coefficient matrices $\coefC{\ell}, \coefA{\ell} \in \bbR^{\gnndim{\ell} \times \gnndim{\ell-1}}$ together with bias vectors $\coefb{\ell} \in \bbR^{\gnndim{\ell}}$. \end{definition}